dtsaknakis/bonta-tools/notes/Readme.md

 - I created a 'package.json' inside dist/ (alongside lib/).
 It has some info, an important part of which is the 'main' for ES5 usage and 'module' for ES6 usage.
+- I also added a 'README.md' file in dist/, so that it's available in npm when I publish the library there.
 - I initialized a local git repo via `git init`, created a GitHub repo, connected the two, added the files, commited and pushed it to GitHub.

+Publishing to npm

+- I navigated to the dist/ folder, and then I logged into my npm account via CLI `npm login` (verify with `npm whoami`).
+- I publishe the package as a public package via `npm publish --access=public`